 - Compliance guidelines

-This comprehensive collection of information allows customer service agents to address a wide range of inquiries and issues confidently.
+This comprehensive collection of information allows customer service agents to address a wide range of inquiries and issues confidently by redirecting customers to the appropriate content resources that cover them.

 It’s vital for customer service agents to have access to this information to assist and resolve concerns effectively.